 These are universal settings that can be tweaked according to situations.
 They apply to all cameras for portraits and beautifully influence your final picture.

 Outdoor portraits have many problems as lighting and shadows become issues.
 It is easier to capture portraits indoors as lightning and background are easily controlled there.
 But the beauty of outdoor portraits can’t be substituted.
-So to get amazing shots in spite of all the difficulties.
-Follow these rules:
+So to get amazing shots despite all the difficulties, follow these rules:

-- ISO range between 100 and 400 is a golden opportunity for portraits sunny weather.
+- ISO range between 100 and 400 is a golden opportunity for portraits in sunny weather.

-- Control the f-stop to maintain the depth of field.
+- Control the f-stop to maintain the depth of the field.
 So if you want, deeper depth of field, lower the aperture.
-Generally, for portraits, the aperture should be set to wide, such as f/1.2-f/4 as they lead to a blurred background.
+Generally, the aperture should be set too wide for portraits, such as f/1.2-f/4, as they lead to a blurred background.

 - To take advantage of the camera’s meter is essential to monitor shutter speed as well.
 The goal should be to achieve center reading.
-Then just take a test picture and assess LCD screen and the histogram
+Then take a test picture and assess the LCD screen and the histogram.

-- If you are using aperture priority mode then the aperture will be set automatically.
-So just experiment with White balance.
+- If you are using aperture priority mode, then the aperture will be set automatically.
+So experiment with White balance.
 It is advised to set it at 5200-6000 Kelvin or sunny option if available.

-- Poses are important in portrait photography.
+- Poses are essential in portrait photography.
 But they are even more significant outdoors.
-You can try different positions and expressions with appropriate settings and let natural light do the rest
+You can try different positions and expressions with appropriate settings and let natural light do the rest.

 - If capturing portraits in Gloomy Weather or cloudy weather ISO should be set to at least 100.
 It is suggested to keep it higher and as it isn’t bright outside.
 So the sensitivity should be increased to compensate for it.
 Just do not overdo it as it can lead to the creation of noise.

-- Another tip for taking portraits in gloomy, weather, waterproof camera as it may snow or rain anytime.
-This makes it possible to use the camera without any lags waterproof bag which may ruin images.
+- Another tip for taking portraits in gloomy weather, waterproof camera as it may snow or rain anytime.
+This makes it possible to use the camera without any lag waterproof bag, which may ruin images.

-- The Aperture in cloudy weather is also suggested being kept wide open but not to the highest point.
-It is similar to photographing portraits in sunny weather, you just have to be aware of the composition.
+- The Aperture in cloudy weather is also suggested to be kept wide open but not to the highest point.
+It is similar to photographing portraits in sunny weather, and you have to be aware of the composition.

 - Shutter speed with clouds outside shouldn’t cross the 1/200 or 1/400.
-This is because other speeds may lead to insufficient light.
+This is because other rates may lead to insufficient light.

 - Experiment with white balance but set it from 6000 Kelvin.
 Or choose “Shade” or “Cloudy” options if available.

-Indoor portrait photography is not as difficult as an outdoor one but it has its issues.
-You have more options to play with this it makes it more confusing.
+Indoor portrait photography is not as tricky as an outdoor one, but it has its issues.
+You have more options to play with this; it makes it more confusing.
 Indoor photography also has its nuances when it comes to adjustments.

-But here are some tips which will help you get amazing results easily when in-studio portraits:
+But here are some tips that will help you get amazing results quickly when in-studio portraits:

 - Set aperture at 1.2 or the widest one possible.
-This is because, with wider the aperture, more light will pass through the lens and help you conquer the low lighting aspects inside.
-This parameter is especially important in the scene where indoor lighting isn’t limited.
+This is because, with more extensive the aperture, more light will pass through the lens and help you conquer the low lighting aspects inside.
+This parameter is critical in the scene where indoor lighting isn’t limited.